Ladysnake/Permafrozen/README.md

 # Licensing

-This mod is "all rights reserved" meaning that assets/code arent meant to be stolen, reposted or repurposed, however there are a few exceptions regarding asset and code reuse.
+-This mod is "all rights reserved" meaning that assets/code arent meant to be stolen, reposted or repurposed. however there are a few exceptions regarding asset and code reuse.

 -Disclaimer